 If you’re a registered nurse, choosing to become a certified registered nurse anesthetist (CRNA) could be a smart career move.

 Nurses who are certified to administer anesthesia are some of the most respected advanced practice nurses in the healthcare field.
-They’re given more autonomy in their work, they’re some of the highest-paid healthcare providers in the nursing field, and the job outlook is bright.
+They’re given more autonomy in their work and are some of the highest-paid healthcare providers in the nursing field.
+Plus, the job outlook is bright.

 According to the Bureau of Labor and Statistics (BLS), the median annual wage for nurse anesthetists is $183,580.
 And they belong to an advanced practitioner field (which also includes nurse practitioners and nurse midwives) that’s expected to grow a whopping 45% over the next 10 years.